rebelsky/sams-assorted-musings-reflections/sigcse-2019-abstracts.md

 [6] Data science for social good.

+[7] As you'll soon see, that's one of the reasons I wrote a new first paragraph for the next abstract.

+[8] The problem of too-similar abstracts is also a problem of two similar abstracts.

+[9] I find that the submission system seems to count words differently than other programs do.

-[7] If I were citing things in this abstract, I'd almost certainly insert a citation to the work of Decker, McGill, and Settle.
+[10] If I were citing things in this abstract, I'd almost certainly insert a citation to the work of Decker, McGill, and Settle.
 I'd also insert citations for some government reports on computer literacy.

+[11] Ah, the wonders of copy and paste.

+[12] Battershill, Claire and Ross, Shawna.
+2017.  _Using Digital
+Humanities in the Classroom: A Practical Introduction for Teachers, Lecturers, and Students_.
+London; New York: Bloomsbury Academic.

+[14] Battershill and Ross also make it clear that there's no one definition of digital humanities and, in fact, many digital humanists embrace that complexity.

+[15] I've always said that we have a responsibility to think about the broader implications of computing, with is a less formal humanistic approach.
+I will, of course, maintain that approach.

 ---

-*Version 0.1 of 2018-08-24.*
+*Version 0.2 of 2018-08-24.*